zzxwill/oss/intl.en-US/Errors and Troubleshooting/Post Object.md

 |12|ErrorCode: AccessDenied ErrorMessage: You have no right to access this object because of bucket acl.|Current user did not have the required permission.|See [OSS Permission Problems and Troubleshooting](intl.en-US/Errors and Troubleshooting/OSS permission.md#).|
 |13|ErrorCode: InvalidArgument ErrorMessage: The bucket POST must contain the specified ‘key’.
 If it is specified, please check the order of the fields|The form field does not specify `key`, or it is placed after the form field `file`.|Add form field `key` or adjust orders.|

--   Post Object form field format
+-   PostObject form field format

-    For the format of Post Object requests, note the following items:
+    For the format of PostObject requests, note the following items:

     -   The header must include `Content-Type: multipart/form-data; boundary={boundary}`.
-    -   The header and the body are separated by `\r\n--{boundary}` .
+    -   The header and the body are separated by `\r\n--{boundary}`.
-    -   The form field format is
+    -   The form field format is `Content-Disposition: form-data; name="{key}"\r\n\r\n{value}\r\n--{boundary}`.

-        ```
-        Content-Disposition: form-data;
-                name="{key}"\r\n\r\n{value}\r\n--{boundary}
-        ```

-        .

     -   The form field `file` must be the last form field.
     -   Form field names are case-sensitive, such as policy, key, file, OSSAccessKeyId, OSSAccessKeyId, and Content-Disposition.
-    -   When the value of `bucket` is public-read-write,  you do not have to specify the form fields OSSAccessKeyId, policy, and Signature.
-If any of OSSAccessKeyId, policy,  and Signature is specified, the other two form fields must be specified no matter whether bucket is public-read-write or not.
+    -   When the value of `bucket` is `public-read-write`, you do not have to specify the form fields OSSAccessKeyId, policy, and Signature.
+If any of OSSAccessKeyId, policy, and Signature is specified, the other two form fields must be specified no matter whether `bucket` is `public-read-write` or not.
-    The following describes an example Post Object request:
+    The following describes an example PostObject request:

     ```
     POST / HTTP/1.1